fittechjoy/Momentum-Tracker/README.md

 Momentum Fitness Tracker

 Momentum Fitness Tracker is a modern web app designed to help users plan workouts, track exercise history, monitor progress, and stay consistent.
-It features authentication, exercise search, workout logging, progress visualization, and customizable goals — all wrapped in a clean, friendly UI.
+It features authentication, exercise search, workout logging, progress visualization, and customizable goals, all wrapped in a clean, friendly UI.

    Features